Chart Color Schemes

 Infrastructure

-Oonoonba has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally
+Oonoonba has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Eleven projects have been identified by AreaSearch as potentially impacting the area's performance.
-Key projects include Wulguru Group Stuart Facility Expansion, Townsville Connection Road (Stuart Drive), University Road to Bowen Road Bridge (Idalia) Upgrade, Kirwan Health Campus Expansion, and Fairfield Business Precinct.
-The following list details those likely to be most relevant.
+Eleven projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include the Wulguru Group Stuart Facility Expansion, Townsville Connection Road (Stuart Drive), University Road to Bowen Road Bridge upgrade in Idalia, Kirwan Health Campus Expansion, and Fairfield Business Precinct.

 Professional plan users can use the search below to filter and access additional projects.